 7-Lucy may, in fact, have been a male.
 The pelvis is heart-shaped and ridge-less which is typical of males.

-In the world of anthropology there are lots of new finds being made, but when atheists and skeptics lift a discovery out of context and try to use it as a club against those who believe humans are a special creation of God, the facts get ignored or slanted to whatever model is being promoted.
+In the world of anthropology, researchers are making new discoveries.
+The problem comes when atheists and skeptics lift a discovery out of context and try to use it as a club against those who believe humans are a special creation of God.
+They ignore the facts or slant them to whatever model they are promoting.

 –John N. Clayton © 2017